Call for Papers

 H2Open Journal, the high impact interdisciplinary Open Access journal from IWA Publishing, is inviting submissions for a special issue on “Strengthening systems and realising human rights: strategies to progress water, sanitation and hygiene (WASH)”.

 This special issue aims to bring the voices of practitioners and researchers in low- and middle- income countries (LMICs) to the fore.
 A mentorship system will be available to support quality submissions from a range of contributors.
-All papers must have at least one author from LMIC, and where feasible and appropriate LMIC authors should be lead authors.
+Where appropriate, all papers must have at least one author from LMIC, and where feasible and appropriate LMIC authors should be lead authors..

 About the issue: